Keçkispasse?

 Keçkispasse? is the debut album by French nu metal act Pleymo.
 The album was released by independent label Wet Music on 15 June 1999, going on to sell 10,000 copies.
 It was reissued in 2002 by Epic Records, the label Pleymo had signed with in 2000.

 Background

-"Nawak", "Porn" and "Cosmic Gros Pluck" were written in 1997, appearing on Pleymo's first demo, also titled Keçkispasse?.
+"Nawak", "Untitled" and "Cosmic Gros Pluck" were written in 1997, appearing on Pleymo's first demo, also titled Keçkispasse?.
 The rest of the album consisted of previously unheard material.

 Reception

 Allmusic called Keçkispasse? "a never-ending adrenaline rush", writing that the album is "a perfect soundtrack for a wide variety of physical activities [...] but if one is seeking any sort of musical inventiveness it would probably be a good idea to look elsewhere."